-Ice angling continues to rise in popularity across areas that traditionally get safe-enough ice.
-Part of the driving force behind this uptick in popularity is the effective use of electronics – sonar is being used by ice anglers to catch more fish like trout, panfish, walleye, perch and northern pike and make life easier for the angler.
+In fact, part of the driving force behind the recent uptick in popularity in ice fishing is the widespread availability and affordability of fish finding electronics – sonar is now being used by ice anglers to catch more fish like trout, panfish, walleye, bass, perch and northern pike and make life easier for the angler.
 Indeed, knowing how to use a fish finder for ice fishing is an essential part of your arsenal.

-The sonar itself works by bouncing a signal off solid or semi-solid objects, which is then interpreted by the device and used to relay a depth on a screen, but the display can also reveal useful information like bottom composition or weeds.
+The sonar itself works by bouncing a signal off solid or semi-solid objects, which is then interpreted by the device and used to relay a depth on a screen, but the display can also reveal useful information like bottom composition, hazards, snags or weeds.
 It’s a real help when you can’t see the bottom and want to identify fish and fish-holding structure.

 Of course, what changed everything was being able to watch your lure and watch fish respond in real time to its movements with a modern ice fishing fish finder.
-Besides sonar, GPS contour maps are another beneficial tool that have really helped ice anglers be more productive.
-Here's how to use a fish finder for ice fishing – and how to choose the best one for you.
+Besides sonar, GPS contour maps of lakes and rivers are another beneficial tool that have really helped ice anglers be more productive.
+So, here's how to use a fish finder for ice fishing – and how to choose the best one for your fishing.

 - How to go ice fishing: a beginner's guide

 - Stay warm outdoors with the best down jackets and puffers

 How to use a fish finder: Choosing the best type of fish and depth finder for ice fishing